beyond-the-cloud-dev/soql-lib/website/docs/key-concepts.md

 **Solution**:
 1. **Small Selector Classes** - Selector class should be small and contains ONLY query base configuration (fields, sharing settings) and very generic methods (`byId`, `byRecordType`)
-2. **Build SOQL inline in a place of need** - Business specific SOQLs should be build inline via SOQL builder in a place of need.
+2. **Build SOQL inline in a place of need** - Business-specific SOQLs should be built inline via the SOQL builder in the place of need.
-3. **Do not spend time on selector methods naming** - Queries are created inline, so not need to find a name.
+3. **Do not spend time on selector methods naming** - Queries are created inline, so there's no need to find a name.
 4. **Keep Selector Strengths** - Set default Selector configuration (default fields, sharing settings), keep generic methods.

 ### Build Your Own Selector

 Our Lib does NOT provide one method to build selectors.
-Select approach that meet you needs.
+Select the approach that meets your needs.
 Below you will find a few examples:

 #### Interface + static (Recommended)